 Twin Atlantic at The Waterfront, Norwich

 Seen as an old-hand in the alternative-rock industry, Twin Atlantic from Glasgow in Scotland played an electrified gig at The Waterfront in Norwich on the 30th May.
 Breaking up their appearances at countless festivals across the UK, the band brought sounds of old and new to an excited crowd.
-With 4 albums under their belt, including Top 10 album ‘GLA’ in 2016 behind them, the band were keen to show their spirit was not dead and they are still here to stay.
-After Annie Mac promoted the bands track “No Sleep” from “GLA” as the Hottest Record in the World in 2016, it is clear to see just how well Twin Atlantic are working even in a time where rock music is supposedly “dead”.
-So after a 2 year break, a statement from frontman Sam McTrusty mid-performance saying the band are working on their 5th studio album this year came with earth-shattering cheers.
+With four albums under their belt, including Top 10 album ‘GLA’ in 2016 behind them, the band were keen to show their spirit was not dead and they are still here to stay.
+After Annie Mac promoted the band’s track “No Sleep” from “GLA” as the Hottest Record in the World in 2016, it is clear to see just how well Twin Atlantic are working even in a time where rock music is supposedly “dead”.
+So, after a two year break, a statement from frontman Sam McTrusty mid-performance saying the band are working on their fifth studio album this year came with earth-shattering cheers.

 We can’t talk about the night without discussing the breakdown to the acoustic guitar that we are all to familiar with Twin Atlantic.
 As the band left the stage, McTrusty brought the crowd to utter silence with his cover of “My Backwards Walk” by Frightened Rabbit.
 It was certainly a moment that tugged at the heartstrings.
-A moment that was followed by the bands 2nd most listened to track on Spotify, “Crash Land” which was led purely by the audience alone which saw the biggest smiled spread across McTrusty’s face.
+A moment that was followed by the band’s second most listened to track on Spotify, “Crash Land, which was led purely by the audience alone.
+This sent the biggest smiled across McTrusty’s face.
 When his vocals carried us back in, you simply could not fault his brilliance.
 The vocals were unbroken and every note was sent into the high heavens.
 And it was real, I couldn’t help the tear from rolling from my eye.
 There’s just something about the raw emotion in that song that no other band can conjure.